mgj/fetcher/README.md

   * On Android this means [OkHttp](http://square.github.io/okhttp/)
 * You need to have a retry mechanism if the server is unresponsive
 * You need to have a caching layer to
-  * Minimize network usage, as connections are often metered
+  * Minimize network usage by caching redundant requests, as connections are often metered
   * Improve performance
   * Handle unresponive servers / endpoints / no internet connection
 * You need to handle the Cold Start problem: the very first time an app is started and there is no internet available.
 You should be able to ship your app with preloaded data for a given url.